intel/retail-node-installer/README.md

   6. Attach to the target system or VM to the same network as RNI.
 Turn it on and make sure PXE is enabled in the BIOS or press F12 or F11 at boot to boot from network.
 You will see the following screen.
   ![PXE Menu](./images/pxe_menu.png "PXE Menu")

+  7. The default login username is `sys-admin` and the default password is `P@ssw0rd!`.
+This password is defined in the `conf/config.yml` as a kernel argument in the profiles.
+See the individual profiles for further instructions.

 ## Installing the RNI